stmllr/stmllr.net/_posts/2016-04-12-cleaning-fixtures-from-passed-tests-with-rspec-hooks.md

       FileUtils.rm_rf path_to_fixtures
     end

-However, we do not want to wipe fixtures of failed tests.
-In [Cucumber](https://github.com/cucumber/cucumber/wiki/Hooks) the final state of a scenario could be queried using:
+However, we do not want to wipe fixtures of failed tests, but of passed tests.
+Therefore the state of an executed test has to be determined.
+In [Cucumber](https://github.com/cucumber/cucumber/wiki/Hooks), this state is queried by using:

     # Cucumber hook here...
     After do |scenario|